return42/sphkerneldoc/doc/books/linux_tv/media/v4l/io.rst

 a device.
 All drivers exchanging data with applications must support at least one of them.

-The classic I/O method using the ``read()`` and ``write()`` function is automatically selected after opening a V4L2 device.
+The classic I/O method using the :c:func:`read()` and :c:func:`write()` function is automatically selected after opening a V4L2 device.
 When the driver does not support this method attempts to read or write will fail at any time.

 Other methods must be negotiated.
 To select the streaming I/O method with memory mapped or user buffers applications call the